AidanGoldfarb/CheckersAI/README.txt

 	2)Multi-captures are automatically calculated according to maximum capture rule (longest capture always taken).
 Simply enter the first capture move. i.e. If longest capture sequence is A1xB2xC3, entering A1xB2 is equivilant.
 	3)A1 is top left, D4 is bottom right.
-	4)Illegal moves are currently not accepted, so please enter a legal move.
+	4)Illegal moves are rejected and you will be asked to move again

 Requirements:
 	1)4x4 minimax plays quickly and perfectly.
 In checkers, moving second is an advantage (shown by 4x4 AI vs AI, where 2nd to move always wins).
 Per Prof. Ferguson instructions, a tie is automatically reached after 10 ply